dr-jam/ObjectPoolRPG-Exercise/README.md

 But first, we should adjust some of the combat algorithm.

 You are responsible for the following:
+* Go into the `BattleHandler.cs` file and comment out lines 44, 45, 60, and 61 which are codes that add the AttributeBase and SkillsBase scripts to the players and enemies
-* Assign the player team characters to be either a Ninja, a mushroom thrower, or a Monk
+* Within `BattleHandler`, assign the player team characters to be either a Ninja, a mushroom thrower (AttributeBase), or a Monk and the enemy to each have one of the other 3 attributes
 * Override the `TakeDamage` function within the Ninja, mushroom thrower, and Monk class to calculate the health as:

 Health - (damageAmount - RandomAdvantageAmount)